 - Our data team has been analyzing data to help highlight the economic status of people of color in Grand Rapids and Kent County.
 Recent examples include the Latinx Data Report, which specifically details Latinx responses to the VoiceKent 2017 and VoiceGR 2016 surveys; and the Economic Inclusion in Grand Rapids Data Update, which was produced with underwriting from the W.K.
 Kellogg Foundation and looks at trends in housing, employment, and poverty within 17 census tracts in the city.
 We hosted, along with Kellogg foundation staff, a community café very recently to share that work with the community partners and talk about the follow-on work that begins this fall in the same neighborhoods.

 - We’ve tried to be creative about providing support for nonprofits that don’t have the resources to pay for services.
 Some examples: Foundations sometimes pay for services for their grantees; we worked with the City of Grand Rapids to provide training and support for neighborhood associations; and we offer free programs as often as possible, including a monthly Lunch and Learn series.
-We’re developing plans to continue offering nonprofit clinics and short consultations on key topics available for free or at very low cost to participants.
+We’re developing plans to continue offering nonprofit clinics and short consultations on key topics available for free or at low cost to participants.

 - Our Scholar in Residence for Diversity, Equity, and Inclusion, Juan Olivarez, collaborated with a broad group of government and philanthropic organizations to develop a proposal for promoting more inclusive growth in Grand Rapids.
 While the initial proposal was not funded, the group committed to continuing to work together to better coordinate and improve the ways in which economic growth happens in the city.
 This includes working with regional partners to highlight the impact of inclusive growth collaborations in other localities and to offer guidance and inspiration on implementing inclusive strategies for prosperity.

 - We’re developing competency models for both foundation program staff and nonprofit leaders.
 Our goal is to have our professional development offerings build the core competencies needed to be effective in these roles.
 Research suggests that doing competency-based hiring and training leads to a more diverse workforce and longer retention.
 For both roles, DEI competencies are central.
-We’re currently looking for support to help build out all of the curriculum and develop a credentialing process.
+We’re currently looking for support to help build out all of the curricula and develop a credentialing process.

 - We are partners with the Equitable Evaluation Initiative, working to implement evaluation practices that promote equity and to share the framework more broadly in the sector.